blakeb211/HoldemPokerTrainer/README.md

 # HoldemPokerTrainer
 Train yourself for live Texas Holdem games by seeing the probability of winning change as more cards are dealt.
+PROJECT STATUS:
+Sept 7 2019.
+Program works.
+Uses multi-threading and BlockingCollection to simulate games quickly and save them to a SQLite database.
+				You need around 300 million games simulated (takes a few hours) to get good statistics for the post flop winning percentage.
+				The SQLite queries that calculate the probabilities is slow as hell once you have 10 million or so records.
+I believe I could fix this by using a separate Table to hold all the hands for each pair of Hole Cards and add a Table Index.

+August 22 2019.
+Program works.
+It takes a few hours of simulating games to get a big enough database to see decent post-flop statistics

+August 15 2019.
+This is my first C# program.
+Not currently working.

 This program "simulates" thousands of Texas Holdem Hands by shuffling the deck, dealing the game, and saving the results to a SQLite database.